46 Most Famous Landmarks in Europe You Must Visit

 Millions of tourists travel to Europe every year for the stunning landmarks it has to offer.
 Taking your time exploring a European country and its famous landmarks will result in an unforgettable experience.

-Below, you can find a comprehensive list of the most famous landmarks in Europe you must visit at least once in your lifetime.
+Below, you can find a comprehensive list of the most iconic European landmarks you must visit at least once in your lifetime.

 - 46 landmarks